coderapex/reactSandBox/readme.md

 3. Create a new file for the component having the same name as the component
 4. Create a new component in the file and paste the JSX
 5. Make the component configurable using Raeact's `props` system

+### Understanding the Props System

+- System to pass data from a parent component to a child component
+- Used to customize or configure a child compinents

+#### Providing props from parent to child

+Consider this snippet: `<CommentDetail author="Sam" />`

+- 'author' is the name of the property
+- `"Sam"` is the valur of the property